AlternativeFFFF/Alt-F4/submissions/factorio_draftsman/main.md

 ![Results](./img/item_stack_size_output.png)

+This not only applies to items as well.
+All entities, instruments, signals, recipes, modules, and tiles are pulled from the emulated load process and then stored as pickle files in Draftsman for later use.
+Any script can be designed to be completely flexible across these categories; extra instruments in a new programmmable speaker, new module types only in certain machines, complete signal lists for signal mappings... all are interpreted correctly by Draftsman.
+By saving the data of the current mod configuration internally for later, this also means that you only have to update the data once, each time you change what mods you're using.

 ## Image to Blueprint Converter

 [This was something I made on a whim.](https://github.com/redruin1/factorio-draftsman/blob/main/examples/image_converter.py) It uses Pillow to load an image and converts it to a blueprint intended to be visible from the map view, all in less than 150 lines of code: